 Spring is here… 5 things allergy sufferers need to know

-While Connecticut enjoyed a mostly mild winter, allergists warn that the 2016 spring allergy season will be worse than previous years.
-Add the presence of El Niño, and allergy sufferers will be caught in a “pollen vortex.”
+While Connecticut enjoyed a mostly mild winter, allergists warn that spring allergy season continues to worsen each year.
 Dr. Jigisha Morosky, an allergist/immunologist with Starling Physicians, addresses the most common questions about seasonal allergies.

 How do you know if it is a cold or allergy?

 Sometimes it is difficult for people to determine if sniffles, sneezes, sore throat and coughs are caused by allergies, a cold or even sinusitis.
 Dr. Morosky explains that nasal allergy symptoms and common cold symptoms are essentially identical.
 Variables we examine are exposure to an allergen, like pollen or a pet, the duration of symptoms – months versus 1 to 2 weeks, and if there is improvement while taking allergy medications.

 Spring allergies can cause itchy water eyes, runny nose, scratchy throat, sneezing, coughing and even hives.
 The symptoms of a cold are often characterized by runny nose, sore throat and cough.
 Patients with severe seasonal allergies can feel very fatigued and have low grade fever (“hayfever”) making the distinction even harder.